commercialhaskell/stack/doc/yaml_configuration.md

 specified.
 The default is called `new-template`.
 The other templates are listed in [the stack-templates repo](https://github.com/commercialhaskell/stack-templates/).

+### color

+This option specifies when to use color in output.
+The option is used as `color: <WHEN>`, where `<WHEN>` is 'always', 'never', or 'auto'.
+On Windows versions before Windows 10, for terminals that do not support color codes, the default is 'never'; color may work on terminals that support color codes.

+The color use can also be set at the command line using the equivalent `--color=<WHEN>` global option.
+Color use set at the command line takes precedence over that set in a yaml configuration file.

 ### stack-colors

 Stack uses styles to format some of its output.
 The default styles do not work